POLYSTYRENE EPS GRAFIT 100mm

 Which adhesive bonds graphite EPS to a masonry substrate?

 Both cementitious EPS adhesives and polyurethane EWI foam adhesives bond reliably to graphite EPS when the substrate is sound, dust-free, and primed where required.
-Apply via the circumferential-and-spot method, targeting a minimum 40 % contact area between adhesive and substrate to satisfy wind-load design.
+Apply via the circumferential-and-spot method, targeting a minimum 40 percent contact area between adhesive and substrate to satisfy wind-load design.

 What is the expected service life within an EWI render system?